 As Adam Rubin reported, Jonathan Niese, the NY Mets left-handed pitcher developed shoulder pain and was diagnosed with a partial thickness rotator cuff tear.
 Niese’s pain began during a game last week.
 This is a classic case with regards to the onset of pain in an overhead athlete.
+Eventually the rotator cuff can not stand the strain of pitching and it starts to fray or tear.

 What is a Partial Rotator Cuff Tear: